How to Change The Color of Your Hydrangeas in 6 Simple Steps

 A basic 10-10-10 fertilizer will do the job here.
 The high nitrogen will help to balance out the high pH of the soil, where the phosphorus will push flower growth.

 Do take note of how much of this fertilizer you are using, especially if you notice that your amount of flowers seems to be decreasing from season to season.
+Fertilization should only take place during spring or fall.

 Changing to Purple Flowers

 Changing to purple is likely the easiest of the three color changes.
 That’s because the pH required falls in between the pinks and the blues.
 So, if you want to turn your hydrangeas purple, you can work your way forward or backwards from the steps listed above.
+You don’t need to go out and purchase a new purple hydrangea.

 If you are working from pink to purple, you’ll want to ensure your aluminum levels are correct, and add aluminum sulfate if they are not.
 You can also lower the soil pH using an organic compost.